-Lock Wireless Locking the wireless security settings prevents the settings from Security Settings: being changed by the Wi-Fi Protected Setup feature of the router.
+Lock Wireless Locking the wireless security settings prevents the settings from this option is checked.

+Security Settings: being changed by the Wi-Fi Protected Setup feature of the router.
 Devices can still be added to the network using Wi-Fi Protected Setup.
-However, the settings of the network will not change once this option is checked.

-PIN Settings: A PIN is a unique number that can be used to add the router to an existing network or to create a new network.
+However, the settings of the network will not change once an existing network or to create a new network.
 The default PIN may be printed on the bottom of the router.
 For extra security, a new PIN can be generated.
 You can restore the default PIN at any time.
 Only the Administrator ("admin" account) can change or reset the PIN.